-It is now statutory that all new SENCOs to post, working in maintained schools must attend and complete the National Award for SEN Co-ordination within 3 years of taking up the post of SENCO.
+It is now statutory that all new SENCOs to post, working in maintained schools, academies (including free schools) must attend and complete the National Award for SEN Co-ordination within 3 years of taking up the post of SENCO.

 The National Award for SEN Co-ordination is a one year, part time postgraduate certificate course, which, on successful completion of the assessed work will give SENCOs 60 Masters level credits (the equivalent to a third of a full Masters).

 Please note: If you are not the named SENCO at the school and do not hold QTS, then we are unable to award you the full National Award for SEN Co-ordination.
 You will, however, still be able to attend all sessions and on successful completion of the 3 x 20 credit modules, will be awarded the Postgraduate Certificate in Special Educational Needs.

 The Faculty of Education at Canterbury Christ Church University is one of the University’s leading edge academic units and is recognised nationally as a centre of excellence for teacher education and whole school development.

 What are the potential benefits?

 Having now worked with over 1100 SENCOs from maintained, specialist and independent sector settings, we have clear evidence of the impact that this training course has had upon not only the SENCO, in terms of developing confidence and understanding of current legislation and the impacts that this has for practice; but also upon the school itself: as capacity and strategic leadership is developed within the school.

 All schools are noticing an increase in the number of complex educational needs that staff are needing to understand and manage, and this course therefore provides SENCOs with up to date information about a range of best practices, in terms of the understanding and identification of need, as well as effective processes and practices to support a strategic rather reactive approach to meeting needs.